September 08, 2015

 The process for collecting the girls after the flight was very different at Miami Airport compared to Dallas where we flew in with Skyla from Australia.
 The girls were in their crates literally sitting next to the conveyor belts in the baggage claim.
-Anyone could have walked on up and taken them.
+Anyone could have walked past and taken them.
 When Skyla flew in from the US she was taken to a separate secure location and we had to get a heap of stamps and approvals before they released her to us.
-It was one extreme to the other.
+It was one extreme to the other but it was also the difference between travelling as cargo and checked luggage.
+Our preference would always be checked luggage because it reduces the amount of time the dog spends in the crate by around 4 to 6 hours.
 It was a long flight but we were keen to get them outside to go to the toilet.
-After baggage and doggy claim we passed through an immigration/customs area where they asked to see the girls vaccination certificates.
+After baggage and doggy claim we passed through a customs area where they asked to see the girls vaccination certificates.
 Everything was in Spanish because it was all from South America.
-The man was being difficult because he couldn’t read the certificates but he walked away and a lady officer approached us quickly telling us to hurry through.
-Didn’t need to tell us twice, the man was threatening quarantine when the dogs documents were all legitimate so we hurried off.
+The man was being difficult because he couldn't read the certificates but he walked away and a lady officer approached us quickly telling us to hurry through.
+Didn't need to tell us twice, the man was threatening quarantine when the dogs documents were all legitimate so we hurried off.
 Nobody came after us.
 Phew!

 We needed transport in Miami.
-Even though the bikes arrived in the US before us we couldn’t collect them for another 3 days.
+Even though the bikes arrived in the US before us we couldn't collect them for another 3 days.
 We were able to hop on the airport wifi and hire a car from one of the Miami airport companies.
 You need to book online or you pay through the roof just turning up at the airport!
-With our little hire loaded with all our stuff and the girls we headed to our host for the next week.
-We contacted Angie and Andy through Tentspace (www.advrider.com) from Colombia to see if they were available to host us when we arrived.
-Andy was away and volunteered Angie to look after us.
-They have a beautiful house with a big back yard, a pool and a cat.
-Andy is usually the cook at home so we volunteered.
+With our little hire car loaded with all our stuff and the girls we headed to our hosts for the next week, Andy and Angie.
+We contacted them through Tentspace when we were in Colombia to see if they were available to host us on our arrival in Florida.
+Andy indicated that he would be away from home when we arrived and and volunteered Angie to look after us.
+They had a beautiful house with a big back yard, a pool and a cat.
+Andy is usually the cook at home so in his absense we volunteered.
 It was fun trying some old favourite dishes and Angie was very kind to participate, we were a little rusty.

 Picking up our bikes from the airport was a breeze.
-We simply had to got to the freight company and get our papers, then drive to the customs office and get them stamped and signed as import approved.
+We simply had to get to the freight company and get our papers, then drive to the customs office and get them stamped and signed as import approved.
 Initially, the customs officer thought we needed an import agent since this was the normal procedure and pointed us in the direction of a couple of agents that just happened to be in the office.
 This sounded expensive but off we went as directed.
-Both agents looked at our papers and said nothing was required since we had US plated bikes we weren’t effectively importing.
+Both agents looked at our papers and said nothing was required, since we had US plated bikes we weren't importing them, they were simply returning to the US.
 Back to the customs officer, he was a little confused but eventually handed us over to his supervisor.
 Again we explained what we were told by the agents.
-We’re not sure if he understood the legality of it completely but he was happy to sign and stamp our paperwork and that’s all we could ask for.
+We're not sure if he understood the legality of it completely but he was happy to sign and stamp our paperwork and that's all we could ask for.
 It had to be the easiest import ever, back to the freight company and our bikes were ours for the taking.